Welcome to the Chair of e-Finance

 The team wishes all students, co-operation partners and employees of the university Merry Christmas and a happy new year.

-The authors Raval and Desai, Journal of Financial Services Marketing (2023) have identified our paper “Gomber, P.; Siering, M.; Koch, J.: Digital Finance and FinTech: current research and future research direction., Journal of Business Economics (2017)” as “the most relevant and influential article in the domain of FinTech”.
-We thank the authors and are proud of this great acknowledgement!
+The authors Gulati and Singh, NMIMS Management Review (2024) have identified our paper “Gomber, P.; Siering, M.; Koch, J.: Digital Finance and FinTech: current research and future research directions, Journal of Business Economics (2017)” as “most highly cited and significant work in the domain of Digital Financial Services research”.
+We thank the authors and are proud of this great acknowledgement of our work!

 The Chair of e-Finance